bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### Function body

-Arrow functions can have either a “concise body” or the usual “block body”.
+Arrow functions can have either a "concise body” or the usual "block body”.

 In a concise body, only an expression is specified, which becomes the implicit return value.
 In a block body, you must use an explicit `return` statement.